DerrickOwusuAnsah/Portfolio/README.md

-# Portfolio
+# Dashboards - Power BI
-Project Management Professional with 15+ years in Monitoring, Evaluation, Research &amp; Learning (MERL).
-Skilled in building MEL systems, impact evaluations, and knowledge management using digital tools including Power BI, Tableau, SQL, Excel automation, and Kobo/SurveyCTO
+I design interactive Power BI dashboards that showcase how data can drive decision-making in development programmes.
+These dashboards visualise sample, freely available datasets to demonstrate approaches for tracking indicators, analysing trends, and presenting results in clear, engaging ways for Monitoring, Evaluation, Research &amp; Learning (MERL)